IkramUdDoula/hashbase/README.md

 - Restart the dev server after adding credentials (`npm run dev`)
 - Make sure you've completed the Gmail authentication process by clicking the login button
 - Check your browser's localStorage for `gmail_tokens` key
+- **Note:** Gmail tokens are now persisted in config exports - import your config to restore authentication
 - Try re-authenticating by clearing localStorage (Settings > Secrets > Clear All Data) and clicking the login button
 - Ensure the Gmail API is enabled in Google Cloud Console
 - Verify the redirect URI in Google Cloud Console matches `http://localhost:5000/oauth2callback`